VadimBim/thesis-template-typst/thesis.typ

   caption: [Locally periodic 1D samples drawn from a GP with a  SE $times$ Per kernel.
 Where Per is a periodic kernel $:= a exp (-2 (sin^2(pi |x - x'| slash p ))/l^2)$]
 )

 For the mean function, the most common choice is a #emph("const.") value.
-It is possible to construct a a mean that captures a specific trend of the function:
+It is possible to construct a mean that captures a specific trend of the function:

 $ mu(bold(x)) = italic("const.") + sum_(i=1)^p beta_i psi_i (bold(x)), $